get over it – it’s not your body

 Thing is, just because you have a medical condition, that doesn’t make you any kinder towards your own fat.
 Trust me, I know!
 I have spent so long counting calories to offset the effects of my hard-to-control hypothyroidism, I made myself feel worthless.
 In the past year, I have lost count of the number of times I come home from work or university and cry about how ugly I am, how fat I am.

 I still punish my body.
-I run four times a week, I go to five gym classes, and I feel I must tell everyone about it all, but also at the same time that nobody will believe me.
+This punishment takes the form of running four times a week, I go to five gym classes, and I feel I must tell everyone about it all, but also at the same time that nobody will believe me.
 I feel I have to justify my weight.
 “I know I’m fat, I’m trying to fix it!”

 It sucks.
 But this week?
 I stopped.